prakhar1989/docker-curriculum/tutorial/src/index.md

 The file should be pretty self-explanatory, but you can always [reference](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_image.html#create_deploy_docker_image_dockerrun) the official documentation for more information.
 We provide the name of the image that EB should use along with a port that the container should open.

-Hopefully by now, our instance should be ready.
+Hopefully, by now, our instance should be ready.
 Head over to the EB page and you should a green tick indicating that your app is alive and kicking.

 <picture>
   <source type="image/webp" srcset="images/eb-deploy.webp">